 As Chairman I have taken a leading role in supporting the governance agenda and upholding good principles of corporate behaviour at Bodycote recognising that good governance serves to ensure that the business is run to achieve growth on a controlled and ongoing basis.
-What I believe are the important governance developments at Bodycote over the last year are detailed in Governance reporting below.
+There have been various changes during the year to the narrative and remuneration reporting regulations.
+The Board has reviewed and discussed the impact of these new regulations and has implemented them where appropriate.
+The important governance developments at Bodycote over the last year are detailed in Governance reporting below.

 The policy of the Board is to manage the affairs of the Company in accordance with the principles of corporate governance contained in the UK Corporate Governance Code by promoting wide discussions on topics to which Board members contribute and demonstrate mutual engagement.
 We strive to maintain best practice and continually seek to improve our practices for the benefit of our shareholders.

 I also wish to invite all shareholders to attend the AGM, which will be held at our Macclesfield head office on the 29 April 2014.
 This event provides an excellent opportunity to meet the Executive and independent Non-Executive Directors.